Generating Holistic 3D Human Motion from Speech: Introduction

 \section{Introduction}

-According to linguistics and psychology studies, humans may use body language to convey the emotions and the attitudes for a more impact message when giving talks \cite{goldin1999role,kendon2004gesture}.
-Motion cues such as facial expression, body posture and hand movement all play a part.
-For instance, people may change their gestures when shifting to a new topic \citep{wagner2014gesture}, or wave hands when greeting to the audience.
-Recent methods have shown rapid progress on studying the translation from human speech to body motion, and can be roughly divided into rule-based \citep{marsella2013virtual} and learning-based \citep{levine2009real,levine2010gesture,ferstl2018investigating,ginosar2019gestures,habibie2021learning, xu2022freeform} methods.
-Often, the body motion in these methods is depicted by either voxel-based facial expression \citep{karras2017audio}, or 3D mesh-based head/upper-body movement \citep{cudeiro_capture_2019, sadoughi2017meaningful, fan2022faceformer, richard2021meshtalk, ao2022rhythmic}, or 2D/3D joints of face, hands, and body \citep{ginosar2019gestures,habibie2021learning,xu2022freeform}.
+From linguistics and psychology we know that humans use body language to convey emotion and use gestures in communication \cite{goldin1999role,kendon2004gesture}.
+Motion cues such as facial expression, body posture and hand movement all play a role.
+For instance, people may change their gestures when shifting to a new topic \citep{wagner2014gesture}, or wave their hands when greeting an audience.
+Recent methods have shown rapid progress on modeling the translation from human speech to body motion, and can be roughly divided into rule-based \citep{marsella2013virtual} and learning-based \citep{levine2009real,levine2010gesture,ferstl2018investigating,ginosar2019gestures,habibie2021learning, xu2022freeform} methods.
+Typically, the body motion in these methods is represented as the motion of a 3D mesh of the face/upper-body \citep{karras2017audio, sadoughi2017meaningful, fan2022faceformer, richard2021meshtalk, ao2022rhythmic}, or 2D/3D landmarks of the face with 2D/3D joints of the hands and body \citep{ginosar2019gestures,habibie2021learning,xu2022freeform}.
 However, this is not sufficient to understand human behavior.
-Humans communicate with their bodies, hands and facial expression details together.
+Humans communicate with their bodies, hands and facial expressions together.
 Capturing such coordinated activities as well as the full 3D surface in tune with speech is critical for virtual agents to behave realistically and interact with listeners meaningfully.

-In this work, we focus on generating the conversational body, hand gestures as well as the facial expression of a talking person from speech.
+In this work, we focus on generating the expressive 3D motion of person, including their body, hand gestures, and facial expressions, from speech alone; see \cref{fig:teaser}.
 To do this, we must learn a cross-modal mapping between audio and 3D holistic body motion, which is very challenging in practice for several reasons.
-First, datasets of 3D holistic body meshes and synchronous speech recordings are scarce, and they are difficult to acquire due to the complex motion capture systems.
+First, datasets of 3D holistic body meshes and synchronous speech recordings are scarce.
+Acquiring them in the lab is expensive and doing so in the wild has not been possible.
 Second, real humans often vary in shape, and their faces and hands are highly deformable.
-It is not trivial to generate both realistic and stable results of 3D holistic body mesh efficiently.
-Lastly, as different body parts correlate differently with speech audio, it is difficult to model cross-modal mapping and generate realistic and diverse holistic body motions.
+It is not trivial to generate both realistic and stable results of 3D holistic body meshes efficiently.
+Lastly, as different body parts correlate differently with speech signals, it is difficult to model the cross-modal mapping and generate realistic and diverse holistic body motions.